mendelsshop/git_function_history/cargo-function-history/README.md

 Then press enter to execute the command, and after executing the command you will see the list result in the viewing pane.

+[//]: # (explain what the different keys do in edit mode based of of https://github.com/sayanarijit/tui-input/blob/main/src/backend/crossterm.rs#L12)

 #### viewing pane

 #### status pane